 Financial/Grants Management Contact Terri Jarosik Email:

-Under this FOA, NINDS supports eligible postdoctoral investigators who will transition to tenure-track faculty (or the equivalent) positions to conduct research in
+Under this NOFO, NINDS supports eligible postdoctoral investigators who will transition to tenure-track faculty (or the equivalent) positions to conduct research in

 NINDS mission areas.
 The long-term goal of this program is to enhance diversity in the biomedical research workforce.
 NINDS will support both an initial mentored research experience (K99) followed by independent research (R00) for highly qualified, postdoctoral researchers, to secure an independent research position.
 Award recipients are expected to compete successfully for independent R01 support during the R00 phase.